 Our first solo recording in our Virtual Stage series is by Rafael Hoekman, ESO Principal Cello.
 Watch his breathtaking performance of Bach's "Chaconne" from the Partita No. 2.
-Composer Johannes Brahms famously described the piece as "one of the most wonderful and most incomprehensible pieces of music."
+Composer Johannes Brahms famously described the Chaconne as "one of the most wonderful and most incomprehensible pieces of music."

 Part of the ESO Virtual Stage subscription

 This exciting digital subscription featuring new, exclusive virtual content from the Edmonton Symphony Orchestra.
 Watch the ESO perform from the comfort of your own home at any time – with ESO Virtual Stage, you have the freedom to watch your ESO whenever you want.

 Click a button below to open/close